Spoon flour and salt onto a clean work surface in a circular mound. Make a deep well in the centre

 Dust kitchen bench with flour.
 Using a rolling pin, roll out one portion of the dough into a long strip.
 With each roll, lift the dough up, re-dust, and flip it over.
 Continue until you have a long, thin strip around 1 mm thick.
 Pasta should be strong enough to be lifted off the countertop but thin enough for you to see the outline of your hand through it.
 Cut rolled out pasta sheets in half

-To cut into fettuccine strands, bring ends to meet in the centre.
+To cut into fettucine strands, bring ends to meet in the centre.
 Repeat this again.
 Cut into 1cm wide strips.
 Separate strands and place onto a lightly floured baking tray.
 Repeat with remaining pasta dough

 Tips & Hints: